WSL Dev Server Not Working on v1.1.0? Try this!

 $Package = Get-AppxPackage MicrosoftCorporationII.WindowsSubsystemforLinux -AllUsers Remove-AppxPackage $Package -AllUsers Add-AppxPackage .\Microsoft.WSL_22.214.171.124_x64_ARM64.msixbundle

 The first command puts the package into a variable, the second command uninstalls the package using the variable, and the third command installs the previous package.

 That’s it, I now have a working dev server again!

 One thing to note is that now going to the Microsoft Store, to the WSL app page, it is prompting me to install it!

-I’ll be monitoring the releases page for the WSL package over on GitHub and will probably unistall the previous version I have installed (with the first two commands detailed earlier) before going to the Microsoft Store to install the latest version.
+I’ll be monitoring the releases page for the WSL package over on GitHub and will probably uninstall the previous version I have installed (with the first two commands detailed earlier) before going to the Microsoft Store to install the latest version.

 Leaving this here in the hope it will help someone else, and also for me and the next time I need to do this!!